freenas/freenas-docs/userguide/virtualmachines.rst

    Add VM

-Create a virtual machine by following the steps in the wizard.
-%brand% already shows the default choices in the wizard.

-The individual configuration options are described in :numref:`Table %s <vms_add_opts_tab>`.
+The configuration options are described in :numref:`Table %s <vms_add_opts_tab>`.